From integrals to combinatorial formulas of finite type invariants -- a case study: Computing from a petal diagram

-Any knot $K$ has an {\em {\"u}ber--crossing projection}, a projection which only has one crossing (called the {\"u}bercrossing) and for which each strand bisects this crossing.
-The concept was coined in \cite{Adams:2012} by Adams et al show that every knot has a {\em pedal diagram} - an {\"u}bercrossing projection which no loop is nested in the interior of another, see also \cite{Adams:2013,Adams:2015, Adams:2019, Colton:2019, Even-Zohar:2018}.
+Any knot $K$ has an {\em {\"u}bercrossing projection}, a projection which only has one crossing (called the {\"u}bercrossing) and for which each strand bisects this crossing.
+The concept was coined in \cite{Adams:2012} by Adams et al, showing that every knot has a {\em petal diagram} - an {\"u}bercrossing projection which no loop is nested in the interior of another, see also \cite{Adams:2013,Adams:2015, Adams:2019, Colton:2019, Even-Zohar:2018}.

-Given a pedal diagram $P$ of a oriented knot $K$ with $n$ loops, follow $P$ in the direction of the orientation, starting with the top strand of the {\"u}bercrossing.
+Given a petal diagram $P$ of a oriented knot $K$ with $n$ loops, follow $P$ in the direction of the orientation, starting with the top strand of the {\"u}bercrossing.
 By recording the order in which the levels of the {\"u}bercrossing are traversed, one obtains a permutation of $1,\dots,n$ which begins with 1.
 Together, with the orientation, this permutation completely identifies $K$.
 Although the permutation is not necessarily unique, we may use it to compute the multiple-crossing Gauss diagram $G_P$ for $P$, and from $G_P$ compute $c_2(K)$.
-We describe this process below for an oriented knot whose pedal diagram is oriented counterclockwise; in the case that the pedal diagram is oriented clockwise, small changes to the process of determining the associated long knot and determining the signs of the chords in the multi-crossing yield a similar result.
+We describe this process below for an oriented knot whose petal diagram is oriented counterclockwise; in the case that the petal diagram is oriented clockwise, small changes to the process of determining the associated long knot and determining the signs of the chords in the multi-crossing yield a similar result.

-Let $K$ be an oriented knot $K$, whose pedal diagram $P$ has $n$ loops, is oriented counterclockwise, and has associated permutation $(1, a_2, a_3,\dots, a_n)$.
+Let $K$ be an oriented knot $K$, whose petal diagram $P$ has $n$ loops, is oriented counterclockwise, and has associated permutation $(1, a_2, a_3,\dots, a_n)$.
 Consider the projection $P$ to sit within the cube $-1\leq x,y,z\leq1$ in $\R^3$. $P$ can be transformed into a long knot diagram with one multi-crossing by cutting the petal labeled with $1$ and $a_2$.
 Deform\footnote{If $P$ is oriented clockwise, reverse this.
 The associated multiple crossing Gauss diagram will have $n$ common endpoints, labeled, in order from left to right, as $1,a_2,a_{3},\dots,a_n$} $P$ so that the severed endpoint of strand $1$ is sent to $(\infty,0,0)$ and the severed end point of strand $a_2$ is sent to $(-\infty,0,0)$.
 A multiple crossing Gauss diagram for this long knot has $n$ common endpoints, labeled, in order from left to right, as $a_2,a_{3},\dots,a_n,1$.